SMTG-Bham/sumo/README.rst

 Requirements
 ------------

-Vaspy is currently compatible with Python 3.4+ and relies on a number of open-source python packages, specifically:
+Sumo is currently compatible with Python 3.4+ and relies on a number of open-source python packages, specifically:

 - Pymatgen